How to marry a star: probabilistic constraints for meaning in context: Introduction

-The second inspiration we draw on is the idea of probabilistic graphical models.
+For the formalization, we draw on probabilistic graphical models.
 Such models describe complex joint probability distributions as a graph where edges indicate dependencies, or probabilistic constraints.
-They are designed to handle situations with multiple sources of uncertainty that mutually constrain each other, and are therefore well suited to represent a distribution over outcomes rather than a single label.
-In the context of this paper, we propose to use them to generate different competing interpretations for a word in context, and thus represent our degree of uncertainty over several outcomes.
-This will allow us to model word meaning as a distribution over hypotheses, constrained by the interplay between pieces of conceptual structures and sentence representation.
+They are designed to handle constellations with multiple sources of uncertainty that mutually constrain each other, and are therefore well suited to represent a distribution over outcomes rather than a single label.
+In the context of this paper, we propose to use them to probabilistically infer different competing interpretations for a word in context.
+This will allow us to model word meaning as a distribution over hypotheses, constrained by the interplay between sentence meaning on the one hand, and the concepts underlying the words in the sentence on the other hand.

 The focus of the present paper is on formalization.
-We will illustrate the behaviour of our system with simple utterances containing verbs and object nouns, inspecting whether our system implementation outputs results that match our intuition.
+We will illustrate the behaviour of our system with simple utterances containing verbs and object-denoting nouns, inspecting whether our system implementation outputs results that match our intuition.
 In particular, we want to observe that multiple senses can be activated during comprehension, for instance when processing a pun.
 For more commonplace sentences such as \textit{a player was carrying a bat}, we would like more of the probability mass going to the sport equipment interpretation of \textit{bat}, while reserving some readings for the unlikely case where the player carries an actual animal.
-Given our original setting, we then hope to expand the system in further work, including more complex sentences and longer stretches of discourse.
+We aim to expand the system in the future, covering more complex sentences and longer stretches of discourse.
 Ultimately, we envisage that the full system could be evaluated with respect to its ability to simulate human behaviour on tasks like sense annotation or lexical substitution.